ibm-cloud-docs/apps/creds_kube.md

 ### The starter kit generated code
 {: #credentials-starterkit-kube-gencode}

 In this case, you created this application from a starter kit.
 The code that is generated from a starter kit is made to be portable to run locally, in Cloud Foundry, or in Kubernetes.
-The library, `IBMCloudEnv`, is used to provide an abstraction layer between the application code and the retrieval of the environment variables that hold the credentials for the resources (service instances).
+The library, `IBMCloudEnv`, is used to provide an abstraction layer between the application code and the retrieval of the environment variables that hold the credentials for the service instances.

 The code that is created from the starter kit has a dependency for the `IBMCloudEnv` library and produces the following output: